 If you are a particularly tall person or even for those who are on the little on the short side of things, a standard bench top height will not serve you well.
 Leaning down for a long period of time while preparing food or reaching up higher will inevitably cause you discomfort.
 Imagine yourself wiping down the countertop everyday – do you think you will end up with a sore back or limbs?

-Different bench heights can also serve different purposes.
+Different kitchen bench heights can also serve different purposes.
 Lower bench spaces can be great for kids to sit at and do their homework while the parent/s are on the opposite side preparing meals.
 Breakfast bars can be used for meal preparation as well as eating at for busy professionals.

 Where the appliances are placed in relation to benchtops and the fridge is a common theme to consider.
 However, you do need to be comfortable in your kitchen.
 The height, width and length of your benchtops is incredibly important to get right too.